 The main activity here is swimming and sun bathing.
 But there are also boats and paddle boards to rent, diving platforms and a big playground.
 Let’s take a look.

-There is a path that goes almost all around the lake.
-All along the lake shore, there are places to lounge and swim.
-Water always starts shallow but some areas have a steeper drop off than others, so with non-swimmers, pick a place near the playground that has bigger shallow swimming areas.
+In most areas, the water depth starts shallow but some areas have a steeper drop off than others.
+So with non-swimmers, pick a place near the playground that has bigger shallow swimming areas.

 At the west side of the lake, there is big grassy area where most families with kids hang out.
 The water is very shallow here and the playground and bathrooms are right there.